-RULE 14 - Amending a Motion
+MEETING RULE 14 - Friendly Amendments

-To promote expediency, motions may be amended by with a "friendly amendment" with the concurrence of the council members who moved and seconded the motion.
-However, as the motion belongs to the Council and not the movers, any other Council member may object to a friendly amendment and request a vote on the proposed amendment.
+To promote expediency, items before the Council may be amended by "friendly amendment" with the concurrence of the Council.
+Any Council member may object to a "friendly amendment" and request a vote on the proposed amendment.

-RULE 15 - Ordinances, How Introduced
+MEETING RULE 15 - Ordinances